 The problem of imperfect knowledge has been tackled for a long time by philosophers, logicians and mathematicians.
 Recently it became also a crucial issue in the area of artificial intelligence.
 There are many approaches to the problem of how to understand and manipulate imperfect knowledge.
-The most popular one is, no doubt, the fuzzy set theory proposed by Zadeh.
+The most popular one is, no doubt, fuzzy set theory [7].

-This paper presents still another attempt to this problem - proposed by the author in (Pawlak, 1982) and called rough set theory.
+Rough set theory [1] is still another attempt to this problem.

 The theory has attracted attention of many researchers and practitioners all over the world, who contributed essentially to its development and applications.